Hanford Engineer Works: Land acquisition

 The harvest in the summer and fall of 1943 was exceptionally bountiful, and prices were high due to the war.
-This greatly increased the land prices that the government had to pay.
+This increased land prices.
 It also promoted exaggerated ideas about the value of the land, leading to litigation.
-A particular problem was the irrigation districts: there were concerns about whether their assets would cover their debts, and the farmers had to pay off their share from the sale of their property.
-An appraisal on 7 August found that the bonds were adequately covered but until then many farmers refused to deal with the War Department.
-The irrigation districts provided a nucleus for organized opposition to the land acquisition project, and hired the law firm of Moulton & Powell to represent them and the veil of secrecy shrouding the Manhattan Project inevitably led to rumors about its activities.
+A particular problem was the irrigation districts, which provided a nucleus for organized opposition to the acquisition, and hired legal counsel.
+The farmers had to pay for their share of irrigation district land from the sale of their property.
+An appraisal on 7 August confirmed that the bonds were adequately covered but until then many farmers refused to sell.
 The biggest grievance was slow payment.
-On 18 June 1943, Matthias noted that only nineteen checks had been delivered for the two thousand transactions that had been completed.
+On 18 June 1943, Matthias noted that only nineteen checks had been delivered for the two thousand completed transactions.